AndresMGA/harmonica_react/README.md

     This component displays the current score SVG and draws the cursor at the given current position

-    It notifies <App> when user clicked on a note or rest
+    It notifies <App> onScoreClicked() when user clicked on a note or rest
 ```
 # <HarmonicaStatic\>
 ```